PULSE (Ultrasound) | Engineering Science Department - University of Oxford

-PULSE is an ambitious, innovative interdisciplinary research project exploring the use of 'artificial intelligence'-based technologies to eliminate the need for highly trained operators of the technology.
-The innovation in PULSE is to apply the latest ideas from machine learning and computer vision to build, from real-world training video, eye-tracking and probe movement data, computational models of visual search and navigation that describe how an expert sonographer performs a diagnostic study of a subject from multiple perceptual cues.
-By building models that more closely mimic how a human makes decisions from US images we aim to demonstrate that we can build considerably more powerful assistive interpretation methods than have previously been possible from analysis of still US images and videos alone.
+PULSE is an ambitious, innovative, interdisciplinary research project exploring the use of artificial intelligence-based technologies to reduce the need for highly trained ultrasound operators.
+We apply the latest ideas from machine learning and computer vision to build, from real-world ultrasound scanning videos, eye-tracking and probe movement data, computational models of visual search and navigation.
+These models describe how an expert sonographer performs a diagnostic study of a patient from multiple perceptual cues.
+By building models that more closely mimic how a human makes decisions from ultrasound images, we aim to demonstrate that we can build considerably more powerful assistive interpretation methods than have previously been possible from analysis of ultrasound images and videos alone.

 Advanced Grants are designed to support excellent Principal Investigators at the career stage at which they are already established research leaders with a recognised track record of research achievements.